jake-knerr/javascript-and-node-development-guide/README.md

 /clients
   /app
   /website
-  /common # shared between the app & website surface /server/
+  /common # shared between the client surfaces /server/
 /common/ # shared between the clients and server surfaces
 ```

 #### The top-level folders of each surface are technical categories.

-In other words, prefer to keep files together based on what type of architectural role they satisfy.
+In other words, prefer to keep files together based on what type of architectural role they satisfy at the top-level.
 These folders are known as "technical-category folders."

 > Why?
 Because developers tend to think in terms of technical categories when organizing project files.